TsFreddie/tsfreddie.github.io/_posts/2024-09-28-test-steam-networking.md

 ## Steam is (not actually) single instanced

 By default, you can only open one Steam on your computer.
 You can open multiple instances of your game and initialize Steamworks SDK on all of them just fine.
 But once you started trying to send a message to the other instance through Steam Networking, you'll realize Steamworks SDK uses Steam ID as the identifier of the connection source and destination (Example: [SendMessageToUser](https://partner.steamgames.com/doc/api/ISteamNetworkingMessages#SendMessageToUser)).
-You might realize the two instances shares the same Steam ID as they are both logged in with the same account.
+You might realize the two instances share the same Steam ID as they are both logged in with the same account.

 Now, if we could launch two Steam with different accounts, this wouldn't be a problem anymore.
 Let's figure out how to do exactly that.